 The following types of watercraft are permitted on the dam: sailing boats, canoes, kayaks and boats with electric motors.

-The following are not permitted: windsurfers, surf skis, jet skis, boats with fuel motors and boats with electric motors which also have fuel motors, tanks or lines.
+The following are not permitted: windsurfers, surf skis, jet skis, boats with fuel motors.

 Boats with a motor which cannot be removed, are permitted however the motor must remain out of the water and the user must have a Googong specific permit from the ACT Government.
-To apply for a permit please complete the Boat Permit Application form (PDF file - 217.0 KB, Word - 124.5 KB).
+To apply for a permit please complete the Boat Permit Application form.
 For more information how to obtain a permit contact Access Canberra on 13 22 81.

 Watercraft are not permitted to land on any banks north of the disabled car park on Drumstick Point (west side of dam) except at the boat ramp or north of Long Neck Island (east side of dam).
 Watercraft are also not permitted to pass the line of marker buoys in front of the Dam Wall (see map).
 The public are not permitted to enter any fenced-off areas north of the boat ramp on Drumstick Point.